ekohe/wulin_master/README.md

 Default is `true`.
 If set `false`, the column will be invisible initially (can make it visible from column picker).

+`:always_include`

+Default is `false`. if set, this column will be available in the data even if not visible.

 `:editable`

 Default is `true`.
 If set, `false`, the grid cell of this column can not be edited.